neuroradiology/gosuki/README.md

 ## Rationale

+I spent years working on and off on this project.
+My goal was to create a bookmark management solution resilient to vendor lock-in and the increasing trend of subscription services seeking rent for access to our curated internet content.

 In the age of the "everything internet" web links and bookmarks represent a significant investment of human time spent curating and selecting relevant content.
 The past decade has seen a noticeable ~enshittification~ decline in the quality of internet results, with SEO-optimized blogs, marketing materials, and censored links making it increasingly difficult to find valuable websites and articles.
 Now with the advent of AI-generated “slop” and low-quality content, we face an  endless stream of potentially  fake and unreliable information.

 GoSuki is my modest attempt to make the definitive solution for managing internet bookmarks.
 This first release is only a first step in a long journey and I welcome everyone to join me in this endeavor.
 There are many ways to contribute to this effort, with financial support [being just one of them](#support).